rbuurma/rise-2018/Syllabus/Rise2018Syllabus.md

 + [Exercise 5](https://github.com/rbuurma/rise-2017/blob/master/Assignments/Rise_assignment_5.md) assigned

 ##### October 12

+**Short paper to Dropbox “short paper” folder by midnight on October 14th (or first thing October 15th, however you see it).**

 ### Week 7: October Holiday
 Note: read *Northanger Abbey* and excerpts from *A Woman of Color*.